 Parked vehicles may pose a serious problem when delivering or collecting skips and containers.
 For instance, near schools, it is necessary to consider the time of delivery to avoid issues with parked vehicles.
 If vehicles regularly park opposite your property, or if your street is not particularly wide, you will need to speak to your neighbours and block the space so that the delivery or collection can take place.

-If there are any height or width restrictions on the route to your property, please inform us when ordering a service so that we can avoid delays when carrying out the delivery or collection.
+If there are any height or width restrictions on the route to your property, please inform us at the time of ordering to avoid delays during delivery or collection.

 If your property is accessible through a gate, please inform us and ensure access is available at the agreed-upon time.